SomeJakeGuy/gcbrickwork/README.md

 A library of tools to read various GameCube files and components, then parses them out into structured data.
 Allows you to read, write, and update data via BytesIO streams, which can then be fed back into their original files.

+## How to install
+Available on PyPi:
+pip install gcbrickwork

 ## Supported Files
 | File Name / Format        | Supported? |
 |:--------------------------|:----------:|